hlship/cli-tools/README.md

 ```

 The meat of this `configure` command has been replaced with a call to `prn`, but
-the important part is the interface, which takes the place of an ordinary
+the important part for this discussion is the interface, which takes the place of an ordinary
-parameters declaration.
+function's parameters declaration.

-Initially, the interface is about options, and we define an option, `--verbose`, a flag.
+Initially, the interface is about options, and we define one option, `--verbose`, a flag.
-Inside the body, the value will be bound to local symbol `verbose`.
+Inside the body, the value will be bound to local symbol `verbose`, which will be nil if `--verbose` is
+not specified, or true if it is..

-`defcommand` always adds a `-h` / `--help` flag, and implements it; the body does not get
+`defcommand` always adds the `-h` / `--help` flag, and implements it; the body does not get
 evaluated if help is requested, or if there's any kind of validation error processing
 command line arguments.